Minimizing the number of edges in $K_{s,t}$-saturated bipartite graphs: -saturation

 If adding $a_0u'$ creates a copy of $K_{(2,4)}$, then that copy must use all the vertices in $A'$.
 However, $a_0'$ and $a_1'$ do not have another common neighbor other than $a_0$, a contradiction.
 If adding $a_0u'$ creates a copy of $K_{(4,2)}$, then it uses $a_0$ along with all three neighbors of $u'$.
-However, $a_0$, $a$, and $u$ do not have any common neighbors in $U'$, a contradiction.
+However, $a_0$, $a$, and $u$ do not have any common neighbors in $U'$ (recall $a$ and $u$ are neighbors of $u'$), a contradiction.
 This contradiction completes the proof of Proposition \ref{k24}. \end{proof}